 Mr. Friel is a frequent lecturer on patent topics and has served on the faculty of the annual Advanced Patent Law Institute and the annual Rocky Mountain Intellectual Property & Technology Institute.

-Mr. Friel has been included in the 2007-2013 editions of The Best Lawyers in America (Specialty of Intellectual Property Law), and has been honored from 2006 through 2014 as a Northern California Super Lawyer (Intellectual Property Litigation).
+Mr. Friel has been included in the 2007-2013 and 2015 editions of The Best Lawyers in America (Specialty of Intellectual Property Law), and has been honored from 2006 through 2014 as a Northern California Super Lawyer (Intellectual Property Litigation).
 He is named one of the top patent litigators in the United States (Legal 500 2015) and has been honored as one of the top intellectual property attorneys in California in Chambers USA.
 In 2011 and 2012, Mr. Friel was recognized by the Daily Journal as one of the "Top 75 Intellectual Property Litigators" in California.
 Lastly, he has been featured both in Euromoney Legal Group Guide to Leading U.S. Lawyers (Intellectual Property) and Euromoney Guide to the World's Leading Patent Law Experts.

 Mr. Friel graduated cum laude in 1977 from the University of Michigan Law School, where he was a recipient of the Henry M. Campbell Memorial Prize (moot court competition).
 He completed the College of Advocacy, Hastings College of Law in 1981.
 He completed his undergraduate education at University of Michigan, College of Literature, Science and Arts, where he graduated magna cum laude with a BGS in 1973.